masich/SaveMyEyes/README.md

 [![CodeFactor](https://www.codefactor.io/repository/github/masich/savemyeyes/badge)](https://www.codefactor.io/repository/github/masich/savemyeyes)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-You can choose a specific work and break time intervals which perfects for you.
+You can choose specific work and break time intervals that are perfect for you.

-Work time - time interval in minutes to work on the computer before notification about break will be generated.
+Work time is a time interval in minutes to work on the computer before a notification about a break is generated.

-Break time - time interval in minutes to rest your eyes.
+Break time is a time interval in minutes to rest your eyes.

 Features:
 * Minimalistic application design.